Logo design featuring the letters 'A' and 'P' in black against a camouflage background.

 Machine translation of the pass.

-What I really want to bring attention to is the information that ended up in the hands of American soldiers; mostly educational material meant to acclimate and assist soldiers in the desert.
+But what I really want to bring attention to is the information that ended up in the hands of American soldiers; mostly educational material meant to acclimate and assist soldiers in the desert.
 I have scanned a number of these from my collection and turned them into searchable PDF’s that are available for download.

 NEXT: Resources